 - Received Pakistan’s first National Youth Peace Prize in 2012

 - Was the co-recipient, along with Kailash Satyarthi, Nobel Peace Prize in 2014

 Of Sunni Muslim decent, Malala was named after a famous Pashtun poet from southern Afghanistan.
 Educated for the most part by her father, also an education activist, who ran a chain of private schools, she has always held education near to her heart.
 She began her teaching career as a trainee and peer educator in spite of her father’s wish for her to enter politics.

-Malala began blogging in 2009 by writing notes by hand and secreting them to a reporter who would then email and scan them.
+Malala began blogging in 2009 by writing notes by hand and secretly giving them to a reporter who would then email and scan them.
 Her blog was published under a pseudonym and chronicled her thoughts on the First Battle of Swat and the ban on girls receiving an education which began in January of 2009.
 Prior to this edict being handed down, the Taliban had already blown up in excess of one hundred schools for girls.

 Malala Yousafzai has the courage and daring to stand up to opposition and demand – even create – the education girls deserve.
 Becoming a visible, public speaker on the issue of education, Malala placed her very life in danger.
 In the summer of 2012, Taliban leaders unanimously agreed to execute Yousafzai.
 While riding a bus home, she was shot through the head, neck, and shoulder.
 Although severely injured, she never stopped advocating for what she believed in.